tc39/proposal-weakrefs/specs/weakrefs.md

 i.e., when the application stack is empty.

-Because there may be a large number of finalizers and they are user code that could for unbounded periods, it crucial for system responsiveness that the finalizers can run interleaved with multiple program jobs.
+Because there may be a large number of finalizers and they are user code that could run for unbounded periods, it crucial for system responsiveness that the finalizers can run interleaved with multiple program jobs.
 Therefore the proposal specifies that finalizers are scheduled conceptually on a separate job queue (or queues) for